mgielda/riscv-doc/README.rst

 Markdown is excellent in terms of adoption and HTML output, but it does not offer proper tooling for LaTeX output.
 There is a Markdown-based documentation tool called `MkDocs <http://www.mkdocs.org/>`_, but it only outputs HTML.
-Also, many people have complained about Markwdown's inherent inability to represent more complicated document structures due to the very simplicity that makes it popular.
+Also, many people have complained about Markdown's inherent inability to represent more complicated document structures due to the very simplicity that makes it popular.

 RST